Trust & Estates Lawyer Cheyenne, WY

 Is my estate plan up to date?

 This is a question we must all ask ourselves from time to time.
 As we grow older, our needs change and our estate plans should change to reflect those needs.
 When we were younger, our biggest estate planning concerns may have been providing for our spouse or children if something happened to us.
-Perhaps later we were more concerned about avoiding estate taxes or probate.
+Perhaps later we were more concerned about avoiding probate or preserving one’s estate from the cost of long-term care.
 Our priorities change over time and so, too, should our estate plans.

 Unfortunately, too many people have just kept putting off making any decisions for themselves, doing nothing except watch what has happened to friends and family.
 Eventually, we may get to the point where we think about the possibility of someday needing help in handling our affairs, staying out of a nursing home, or our protecting assets from long-term care costs.
 This is the time to see if your estate plan still meets your needs.